tomasmcguinness/dotnet-passbook/README.md

 ## Updating passes

 To be able to update your pass, you must provide it with a callback.
 When generating your request, you must provide it with an AuthenticationToken and a WebServiceUrl.
+Both of these values are required.
+The WebServiceUrl must be HTTPS by default, but you can disable this requirment in the iOS developer options on any device you're testing on.

     request.AuthenticationToken = "vxwxd7J8AlNNFPS8k0a0FfUFtq0ewzFdc";
     request.WebServiceUrl = "http://192.168.1.59:82/api";

-There are several methods that the Pass will invoke when it's installed and updated.
-To see a reference implementation of this, look at the PassRegistrationController class in the Passbook.Sample.Web project.

-The method that is of most interest in the beginning is the Post method as this actually captures the PushToken for the passes.
-The UpdateController has a very simple mechanism for sending an update.
-At present, the device ID is hard-coded, but this should provide a working reference.

-## Sample Web Application

-Included as part of the solution, the Passbook.Sample.Web project allows you to create some sample passes.
-You can run this and access the pages from your iPhone to see how the passes are installed and to see the registration and update mechanism in operation.

-The project also includes some dummy requests, so illustrate how you can create wrappers around the basic PassGenerationRequest.
-The above BoardPass can be generated using the BoardingPassGeneratorRequest.
-Instead of adding the fields explicitly, this encapsulates this logic, so you can call

-	request.Origin = "San Francisco";
-    request.OriginCode = "SFO";

-    request.Destination = "London";
-    request.DestinationCode = "LDN";

-    request.Seat = "7A";
-    request.BoardingGate = "F12";
-    request.PassengerName = "John Appleseed";

-    request.TransitType = TransitType.PKTransitTypeAir;

-/Home/Index will open a simple HTML page where you can choose the card type.
-/Pass/EventTicket will generate an event based Pass (not fully functional).
-/Pass/BoardingPass will generate simple boarding card.

-These passes are functional and can be saved in iOS Passbook.
+The webservice you point to must support Apple's protocol, outlined here https://developer.apple.com/library/archive/documentation/PassKit/Reference/PassKit_WebService/WebService.html#//apple_ref/doc/uid/TP40011988

+I'm working on a sample implementation of the protocol in ASP.Net Core and you can find it on the branch new-sample-webservice.

 ## NFC Support

 This library covers almost all of the fields in Passbook.
 At present the NFC fields are omitted, but I have a new branch that contains this key.
 I'm working with some users of the library on testing this feature since a special NFC certificate is required from Apple.
 Unfortunately, Apple won't supply a certificate, even for testing.

-## .Net Core

-I've had several people ask whether this library will support .Net Core.
-I've created a new branch called port-to-dotnet-standard, which cotains a new version of the library, built on .Net Standard 2.0.
-I've had to remove all the template support, since this uses System.Configuration, which doesn't really exist in .Net Standard.
-I haven't decided on an approach that will work for both .Net Framework and .Net Core configuration models.
-I will most likely release this as v2 of the library to Nuget at some point.

 ## Contribute